huderlem/porymap/docs/_sources/manual/editing-map-events.rst.txt

 Weather
     The type of weather to transition to.

-Event Signs
+Sign Event
 -----------

-Event signs, or signposts, are simple interactable scripts.
+Sign events, or signposts, are simple interactable scripts.
 They are typically used for things like signs in front of buildings.
 The player's facing direction can be required to be a certain direction in order to interact with the sign.
 Signs are the first of three "BG" event types.

 .. figure:: images/editing-map-events/event-sign.png
-    :alt: Event Sign Properties
+    :alt: Sign Event Properties

-    Event Sign Properties
+    Sign Event Properties

 Id
     The local id of the BG event in the map.
 This value is not used for anything.